International Anti-Corruption Day 2023

 - Repeated transfers or transactions just under £10k

-Organisations can face consequences if it’s determined they hadn’t taken adequate preventative steps, such as appointing a Money Laundering Reporting Officer (MLRO).
+Organisations can face consequences if they don’t take adequate preventative steps, such as appointing a Money Laundering Reporting Officer (MLRO).

 We all have a responsibility to help detect, prevent and report instances of bribery and money laundering.